airavata-courses/airavata-courses.github.io/index.md

 * Other bonus opportunities will be available.
     * Student that contribute successful pull requests to other student for bug fixes will be rewarded, as will the student that accepts the pull requests.

+* The bulk of the grading is for Projects.
+It should be noted that the project evaluation is granularly broken down based on design, critical considerations of alternative approaches, building over existing solutions, implementation, well written tests and finally a report.
+    * Gracefully handling errors: The code must reliably handle possible error conditions.
+    * Resource Usage: Must manage resources such as memory, cpu and I/O usage with care.

 ## Open Collaboration